euluna/CMPT213-ImportantDayTracker/README.md

 ### Running the Application

 1.  **Start the Server**:
-    Navigate to the `webappserver` directory and run the Spring Boot application.
+    Open a terminal, navigate to the `webappserver` directory, and run the Spring Boot application.
+    **Important:** Keep this terminal window open and running.
+Do not close it.

     ```bash
     cd webappserver